-At HCH, we aim to prevent our pupils from coming to any harm.
-We recognise how important it is that we teach and role-model to pupils how to keep themselves and others safe.
-Our curriculum meets the needs of all pupils, such as pupils with SEND and pupils who have been abused.
+At HCH, we aim to prevent our children from coming to any harm.
+We recognise how important it is that we teach and role-model to children how to keep themselves and others safe.
+Our curriculum meets the needs of all children, such as children with SEND and children who have been abused.
 A broad range of safeguarding topics are given specific attention through PSHE, SMSC, RSE, assemblies, and tutor time.
-Additionally, external speakers and groups such as 'Bold Voices'

-and 'Beyond Equality' are selected to deliver workshops to pupils in order to further enhance the curriculum.
+Additionally, external speakers and groups such as 'Bold Voices' and 'Beyond Equality' are selected to deliver workshops to children to further enhance the curriculum.

-We believe PSHE is an important and necessary part of all pupils' education.
+We believe PSHE is an important and necessary part of all children' education.
 In our school, it is a key element of school life and, by teaching through form time and explicit teaching sessions which will draw on good practice and national recommendations, it will be built into many aspects of the wider curriculum.
 This significantly contributes to the school's Safeguarding and Equality Duties, the Government's British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our young people.
-Our school believes PSHE is a shared responsibility of school staff, parents, carers, pupils and, where appropriate, the wider community.
+Our school believes PSHE is a shared responsibility of school staff, parents, carers, children and, where appropriate, the wider community.